 A completed application form (ID405) and application fee;

 A copy of your Hong Kong Identity Card (if any);

 A copy of your HKU Student Card (if any);

 A copy of your offer of admission letter issued by HKU (if any).

-+ Q36 : What should I do if my EEP with current visa/entry permit label is lost, damaged in Mainland?
-(For PRC mainland student)
++ Q36 : What should I do if my EEP with current visa/entry permit label is lost, damaged in the Mainland?
+(For mainland students)

 You are required to replace the EEP in the Mainland China at the Public Security Bureau where your household registration is kept.
 At the same time, you are advised to apply for a tourist visa to enter Hong Kong for processing the student visa replacement in person at ImmD.

-+ Q37 : What should I do if my passport/EEP is lost or damaged?
++ Q37 : What should I do if my EEP is lost or damaged in Hong Kong?

 For Mainland students, you are required to approach China Travel Service (Hong Kong) directly to apply for a replacement of EEP and the relevant exit endorsement.